Who reviews schools

 Each year, we run review information sessions for schools selected for review.
-Event details are published in our website news and on our events page.
+Event details are published on our website news section and on our events page.

 For more information, see:

-Our review readiness tool will help you self-assess your school's compliance with the minimum standards.
+Our review readiness tools will help you self-assess your school's compliance with the minimum standards.
 It will: